Clerici Tessuto has always been guided by the principles of environmental, social and ethical sustainability.

 Clerici Tessuto’s governance is guaranteed by two fundamental bodies: the Board of Directors, for the management of the activities, and the Statutory Auditors, for the safeguarding of the company’s business integrity.

-Our Code of Ethics, in force since 2017, attests how Clerici Tessuto is committed to ensuring a healthy, safe and productive work space; respects the Statute of the Workers; applies the National Labour Collective Agreement for the industry; complies with applicable regulations on overtime; does not hire minors; respects the confidentiality of information in its relations with employees, customers and suppliers; recognises the right of the employees to join trade unions and fights against corruption in the work place.
+Our Code of Ethics, in force since 2017 and recently updated, attests how Clerici Tessuto is committed to ensuring a healthy, safe and productive work space; respects the Statute of the Workers; applies the National Labour Collective Agreement for the industry; complies with applicable regulations on overtime; does not hire minors; respects the confidentiality of information in its relations with employees, customers and suppliers; recognises the right of the employees to join trade unions and fights against corruption in the work place.

 Corporate Culture and People